The Bushey Academy takes its commitment to safeguarding and promoting the welfare of children and young people very seriously.

 The following website provides wider additional advice for both parents and students:

 Any student experiencing bullying should speak to a member of staff, ideally their form tutor or Head of House in the first instance.
-The academy also operates a confidential email system for the reporting of bullying:

 The Internet has many positive benefits for young people, including helping them to develop their education, but it also has a darker side.
 It is essential that students are taught to keep themselves safe whilst online and they must be alert to potential dangers.
 The following websites offer both students and parents useful guidance and advice for staying safe online.